 Prosthetic Mitral Valve Endocarditis

 Prosthetic valve endocarditis (PVE) or replacement device endocarditis is infectious endocarditis involving a surgically implanted heart valve.
 The number of cases of PVE is on the rise as the number of patients with prosthetic heart valves continues to increase.
-In contradistinction to NVE, wherein the mitral valve is more likely to be ...
+In contradistinction to NVE, wherein the mitral valve is more likely ...